88mphapp/docs/docs/smartcontract.md

 - `depositID`: The index of the deposit to be withdrawn in the `userDeposits` array.

+##### `function earlyWithdraw(uint256 depositID) external`

+Withdraws a single deposit for the caller, before the maturation timestamp.
+The caller needs to approve DAI to `DInterest` before calling, the amount is equal to `userDeposits[depositID].initialDeficit`.

+- `depositID`: The index of the deposit to be withdrawn in the `userDeposits` array.

 ##### `function multiDeposit(uint256[] calldata amountList, uint256[] calldata maturationTimestampList) external`

 Deposits multiple deposits for the caller.
 The values at each index in each array will be combined to create a single deposit.